Frequently Asked Questions

 11. Why doesn’t the market understand this?

-Additionally three other supplementary questions are considered.
+Additionally, three other supplementary questions are considered.
 These are: ‘What would we most like to change about this company?’, ‘What would make us sell?’ and finally, ‘Is further research required?’.

 The broad framework of questions is used when considering new investments and also when considering existing investments.
-In the case of the latter a ‘Devil’s Advocate’ process is used to test the strength and continued validity of the investment case.
+In the case of the latter, a ‘Devil’s Advocate’ process is used to test the strength and continued validity of the investment case.
 Subject to a stock fulfilling these criteria, it is considered for Scottish Mortgage’s portfolio.

 No, the portfolio is constructed on a ‘bottom-up’, stock-by-stock basis, without reference to any index.